RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 # Data Streams

-In building a world model, we have to consider the fundemental differences in the type of data that humans and AI models process.
+In building a world model, we have to consider the fundamental differences in the type of data that humans and AI models process.
 Yann lists 5 modes of information gathering that an agent can use to learn its world model.

 1. Passive observation: sensor stream without control
 2. Action foveation: The agent can direct attention within the data stream